-- an equivalent IFAC pronouncement exists which is identical to an existing Australian standard; - In this case, the existing Australian pronouncement will be used as the base standard given that it already incorporates Australian terminology and references - an equivalent IFAC pronouncement exists which differs slightly from the existing Australian pronouncement; - In this case the existing Australian pronouncement will be used as the base pronouncement and modified to bring it in line with the equivalent international IFAC standard.
-Australian terminology and references in the existing Australian pronouncement will be retained - an equivalent IFAC pronouncement exists which differs significantly from the existing Australian standard; or - In this case the IFAC pronouncement will be used as the base pronouncement and where relevant, Australian requirements and guidance will inserted - d) an equivalent IFAC pronouncement does not exist.

-If an equivalent IFAC pronouncement does not exist then the existing Australian standard will be used as the base standard, or where there is no Australian standard APESB will consider standards issued by national standard setters of other jurisdictions
+- an equivalent IFAC pronouncement exists which is identical to an existing Australian standard; - In this case, the existing Australian pronouncement is used as the base standard given that it already incorporates Australian terminology and references. - an equivalent IFAC pronouncement exists which differs slightly from the existing Australian pronouncement; - In this case the existing Australian pronouncement is used as the base pronouncement and modified to bring it in line with the equivalent international IFAC standard.
+Australian terminology and references in the existing Australian pronouncement is retained. - an equivalent IFAC pronouncement exists which differs significantly from the existing Australian standard; or - In this case the IFAC pronouncement is used as the base pronouncement and where relevant, Australian requirements and guidance will be inserted. - d) an equivalent IFAC pronouncement does not exist. - If an equivalent IFAC pronouncement does not exist then the existing Australian standard is used as the base standard, or where there is no Australian standard APESB considers standards issued by national standard setters of other jurisdictions.